Home Library Direct

 - giant print and braille books for parents or children with visual impairment

-- books in braille through our inter-library loan service - the RNIB National Library Service also provides braille books free of charge to visually impaired people.
+- books in braille through our inter-library loan service - the RNIB library also provides braille books free of charge to visually impaired people

 You can also obtain audiobooks from:

 If you have a problem with your hearing we offer:

 - books, DVDs and information on sign language and lip-reading

 - DVDs in all libraries, most of which have subtitles - these can be requested free of charge but there is a small weekly hire charge.

 If you would like more information please contact your local library